Drip · Agents & RAG · 16 min read

 § 06 · HALLUCINATION BY OMISSIONThe failure mode RLHF baked in

 There’s a fifth failure mode worth naming because it explains a class of agent bugs that look mysterious.
 Consumer agents — the chat-shaped products — are RLHF-trained to be helpful.
 When a tool returns an error, an unhelpful answer is “the tool failed.”
 A helpfulanswer is the result the user was hoping for.
 The model’s RLHF objective rewards the latter.
 Production agents that inherit that training objective will, by default, paper over tool failures by making up the result the user wanted to see.
+This is a documented consequence of helpfulness-oriented post-training — see the sycophancy literature and work on tool hallucination.

 The fix is mechanical.
 Every tool returns a shape that explicitly distinguishes success from failure: